harmony 鸿蒙Persisting User Preferences (ArkTS)

 Constraints

 • If the value is of the string type, use the UTF-8 encoding format.
-It can be empty or a string not longer than 8192 bytes.
+It can be empty.
+If not empty, it cannot exceed 16 MB.

 Available APIs

-The following table lists the APIs used for persisting user preference data.
+The following table lists the APIs related to user preference persistence.
 For more information about the APIs, see User Preferences.

 API Description